 These are the ways you can secure your NFT from scams and copies.

-You can store your NFTs on your wallets on Marketplaces as well as Cold Storage derivatives.
+You can store your NFTs in your wallets on Marketplaces as well as Cold Storage derivatives.
+Cold storage is considered the safest way to store NFTs because it keeps hackers away from your NFTs.
 Generally, it is not recommended to store your wallets connected to marketplaces as they can be hacked easily.

 Can someone steal your NFT?